mhorpheus/test/DFIR-Triage-Scoping.md

  - Who will be the client POCs for the engagement?
  - It is recommended to establish a regular cadence for status updates

 Take all of the relevant information and provide options for next steps.
-If the goals of the engagement are well defined and agreed upon, inform the client that IRIS will follow up in an email with a summary of the engagement goals and the agreed upon next steps.
-This will give the IRIS team involved time to properly estimate the number of hours required and the availability of resources.
+If the goals of the engagement are well defined and agreed upon, inform the client that XFIR will follow up in an email with a summary of the engagement goals and the agreed upon next steps.
+This will give the XFIR team involved time to properly estimate the number of hours required and the availability of resources.

 ## Post Triage and Scoping Procedures
 Following the Triage/Scoping call, there are some follow up activities that should be handled as soon as possible.
 If the client decided not to engage us, the Resilient ticket, Triage worksheet, and Notes should be filled out and the Hotline Triage ticket should be closed.
 The notes should include as much detail as possible about the client and the incident in the case that they decided to call us back or engage us at a later time.
-Please see the [Resilient Ticketing Procedures](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-Resilient) for more information on closing tickets.
+Please see the [Resilient Ticketing Procedures](https://github.ibm.com/XFIR/DFIR-wiki/wiki/DFIR-Resilient) for more information on closing tickets.

-If the client has decided to engage IRIS for incident response services, it is the responsibility of the Team-Lead/Manager who was present on the Triage/Scoping call to work with other Leads/Managers  properly estimate the required number of hours IRIS will need to support the engagement.
-As well as identifying the available IRIS members who can support the engagement regionally as well as globally if needed.
+If the client has decided to engage XFIR for incident response services, it is the responsibility of the Team-Lead/Manager who was present on the Triage/Scoping call to work with other Leads/Managers  properly estimate the required number of hours XFIR will need to support the engagement.
+As well as identifying the available XFIR members who can support the engagement regionally as well as globally if needed.

-Once the resources have been aligned and the estimated hours are determined, the IRIS team member who ran the Triage/Scoping call will follow up with the client and provide the following:
+Once the resources have been aligned and the estimated hours are determined, the XFIR team member who ran the Triage/Scoping call will follow up with the client and provide the following:

  - Summary of the Triage/Scoping call
  - Engagement goals as defined during the Triage/Scoping call